 Fonts, typography, and colors

 Elements like fonts and colors might seem like small details, but taken together, they have an enormous impact on readability and aesthetics.
 If letters are placed too close together, for example, or if the text color is incompatible with background color, you risk making your site seem outdated or poorly balanced.
+To help you out, here are some of Buddy’s tips on creating a color palette.

 Site hierarchy and navigability